ThatFatKidsMom/Avatar-Prop/README.md

 ## **Installation**
 [Video](https://youtu.be/k1rVWK0o95A)

-- Import the latest VRChat SDK, prerequisites listed below, and the [latest release](https://github.com/ThatFatKidsMom/Avatar-Prop/releases/latest)
+- Import the latest VRChat SDK, prerequisites listed below, and most recent [release](https://github.com/ThatFatKidsMom/Avatar-Prop/releases/latest)
 - Drag the "Avatar prop" prefab into the heirarchy
 - Right click on the prefab to unpack it and then drag it onto the base of your avatar
 - Move the "Reset position" to the base of your avatar